Top 10 Ways to Help Prevent Cavities

 Effective adult mouthrinses available over the counter include:

 Effective kids mouthrinses available over the counter include:

 Drinking municipal tap water helps prevent cavities

-Municipal tap water contains fluoride, a naturally occuring earth mineral, that research has shown to help prevent cavities.
+Municipal tap water contains fluoride, a naturally occurring earth mineral, that research has shown to help prevent cavities.

 Municipal tap water contains one part per million of sodium fluoride.
 This amount can be safely swallowed by children and adults.